pchabanne/le_chat/README.md

-# Le_chat
+# le_chat
 ⚠️ Ceci est un vieux projet datant de 2018 ⚠️

 ⚠️ Bien qu'il soit plus ou moins fonctionnel, le code est un peu brouillon.
 Si vous lisez ceci, c'est que le code n'est pas maintenu ⚠️

-Le_chat is a chat application developped in PHP, javascript.
+le_chat is a chat application developped in PHP, javascript.
 I used the ORM Doctrine, jQuery and the CSS framework Materialize.
 This is not the final version, there is still a lot of work on it.
 For instance I need to fix some bugs, redesign the homepage, add some features, and change the awful sound which is playing when a message is sent.